 Use a D-centered approach when teaching the white keys, since D is the easiest key in the octave for her little eyes to find.
 Spend a few days just playing rhythms on the D keys, experimenting with low and high sounds.

 Introduce the other keys gradually.
-Reintroduce keys G and A when she is closer to age 5, as they are the easiest keys to mix up.
+Reintroduce keys G and A when she is closer to age five, as they are the easiest keys to mix up.

-Teach your 3-child to read patterns on the page.
+Teach your child to read patterns on the page.
 Hold off on music written on the lines and spaces of the staff, instead just focusing on your little one's ability to follow a pattern, using spatial awareness of steps and skips.
-Write or purchase music using three notes that are next to each other on the piano for best success -- using five fingers requires more dexterity and your 3-year-old may need another year or two to develop her fine motor skills.
-Point to each note on the music so she begins to understand left to right, top to bottom progression.
+Write or purchase music using three notes that are next to each other on the piano for best success — using five fingers requires more dexterity, and your three year old may need another year or two to develop her fine motor skills.
+Point to each note on the music so she begins to understand left-to-right, top-to-bottom progression.

 Items you will need